-Provides students with practical experience (200 hours each) in supervised direct service activities across all client systems from the individual's level to that of the community.
-This initial field experience allows the student to apply theory and skills acquired in the generalist foundation areas while simultaneously fostering the development of a professionally reflective, ethical, knowledgeable, and self-evaluating social worker.
+Provides students with practical experience (200 hours) in supervised direct-service activities across all client systems, from the individual's level to that of the community.
+This initial field experience allows the student to apply theory and skills acquired in the generalist foundation areas while simultaneously fostering the development of a professionally reflective, ethical, knowledgeable and self-evaluating social worker.
+The course also includes a seminar where students discuss and process the field experience with faculty.